8 Minute Read

 Sure, you might have a $20,000 student loan bill sitting there staring you square in the face.
 We won’t sugarcoat it: That’s a big ole chunk of loan right there.
 But if you break it up in your mind, you might feel a lot better about it.

 Instead of looking at twenty grand and screaming like Kevin McCallister in Home Alone (you know the face), look at it in smaller pieces.
 First, set a goal to pay off $1,000 of it.
 If you do that five times, you’ll have just shaved off $5,000 from your total loan!
 Now the student loan is only $15,000, which is still sizeable but—let’s be honest—it’s way less scary.

 Give yourself small rewards to stay motivated until the last debt is paid in full.
 You could treat yourself to something as small as a latte from your favorite coffee shop.
 Or you can pick something a little bigger, like a new pair of shoes or a video game.
 You choose your rewards.
 Just make sure they aren’t so extravagant that they slow down your progress.

 Ron B. has a great system in place to reward himself with little treats any time he hits a milestone.
 He summarizes it this way: “Pay off a tire account?
 Budget a dinner out next month.
 Pay off a credit card?
 Budget a day out of the house and have some fun, or add $25 to each other’s pocket money for the month.
 You’ve gotta have things like that or you’ll resent the journey.”

-The pride that came from paying off your smaller debts may have been enough of a reward in the beginning of Baby Step 2.
-But the bigger debts take a little more time.
-It’s the same way when you’re building up your full emergency fund or paying off the mortgage.
+The pride that came from paying off your smaller debts may have been enough of a reward in the beginning of Baby Step 2—but bigger debts take a little more time.
 You’re in it for the long haul.
-But if you stay focused, patient and motivated, you’ll reach your goals before you know it.
+But if you stay focused, patient and motivated, you’ll reach your goals before you know it!